 In the learning process, knowledge of the actual practice of entrepreneurship is as important as the knowledge about the entrepreneurship theory.
-The results of these studies need to be managed in such a way that can be consumed not only by academics but also by real entrepreneurs.
+The results of these studies need to be managed in such a way that they can be consumed not only by academics but also by real entrepreneurs.

 Therefore, to develop researches in the entrepreneurship field, it is necessary to develop international networks for research in order to share the insights of entrepreneurship and research methodology as well as being an ambassador of information about the state of entrepreneurship in Indonesia.